Movatterモバイル変換

 The Oirats converted toTibetan Buddhism in 1615.[21]

 Oirat society was similar to other nomadic societies.
-It was heavily dependent on animal husbandry but also practiced limited agriculture.
+It was heavily dependent on animal husbandry, but also practiced limited agriculture.
 After the conquest of theYarkent Khanate in 1680, they used people from theTarim Basin (taranchi) as slave labour to cultivate land in Dzungaria.
-The Dzungar economy and industry was fairly complex for a nomadic society.
+The Dzungar economy and industry were fairly complex for a nomadic society.
 They had iron, copper, and silver mines producing raw ore, which the Dzungars made into weapons and shields, including even firearms, bullets, and other utensils.
-The Dzungars were able to indigenously manufacture firearms to a degree that was unique in Central Asia at the time.[86]
-In 1762, the Qing army discovered four large Dzungar bronze cannons, eight "soaring" cannons, and 10,000 shells.[87]
+The Dzungars were able to indigenously manufacture firearms to a degree that was unique in Central Asia at the time.[93]
+In 1762, the Qing army discovered four large Dzungar bronze cannons, eight "soaring" cannons, and 10,000 shells.[94]

-In 1640, the Oirats created an Oirat Mongol Legal Code which regulated the tribes and gave support to theGelug Yellow Hat sect.Erdeni Batur assistedZaya Pandita in creating theClear Script.[88]
+In 1640, the Oirats created an Oirat Mongol Legal Code, which regulated the tribes and gave support to theGelug Yellow Hat sect.Erdeni Batur assistedZaya Pandita in creating theClear Script.[95]

 Gallery